Train of Thought

 SECURITY EXPERT

 Mads Schmidt is a security and risk-management practitioner with experience in fragile and high-risk environments.
+Mads joined Train of Thought in August 2025.

 His background includes operational roles with Danish and Norwegian diplomatic missions in Afghanistan and subsequent work in security consulting for international clients.